26 Discrimination and Harassment Based on Protected Categories Other than Sex

 D. Appeal of Decision to the President.

-1. If either the complainant or respondent is dissatisfied with the decision maker’s determination, that determination may be appealed to the President by notifying the investigator in writing of the decision to appeal within seven (7) business days of transmittal of the decision maker’s determination to the parties’ University email addresses.
+1. If either the complainant or respondent is dissatisfied with the decision maker’s determination, that determination may be appealed to the President by notifying the investigator in writing of the decision to appeal within seven (7) business days of the date that the decision maker’s determination is sent to the parties’ University email addresses.

 2. If a written request for appeal is not received within seven business (7) days, the determination of the decision maker is final.